angelsz1/cash/README.md

 <h1>Cash Shell</h1>

 <p>Cash is a Unix shell built in Rust programming language.
-The goal of Cash is to provide a simple and efficient shell that can be easily extended and customized.
-Cash has features such as command-line history, tab completion, piping, and redirection, and it supports custom plugins written in Rust.</p>
+The goal of Cash is to provide a simple and efficient shell.</p>

 <h2>Installation</h2>